-Do you use emoticons when you chat with your friends online?
-What emoticon do you like to use the most?
+Do you use emojis/emoticons when you message your friends?
+What emojis do you like to use the most?

-Emoticon in Chinese is called 表情符号 [biǎo qíng fú hào], or just 表情 [biǎo qíng] for short.
+Emoji/emoticon in Chinese is 表情符号 [biǎo qíng fú hào], or just 表情 [biǎo qíng] for short.
+Chinese emojis are a little different than the emojis in the west.
 You can ask your Chinese friends like this:

-Recently, China's biggest social network website Tencent QQ published 2015 year's emoticon usage statistics.
-Let's take a look at what emoticons Chinese netizens like to use.
+In 2015, China’s biggest social network website Tencent QQ published that year’s emoticon usage statistics.
+Let’s take a look at what emoticons Chinese netizens like to use the most.

 The grinning face emoticon symbolizes “courteous” or “cute”, and is commonly used by netizens around the country for greeting each other.